mfrkvrl/react-list-app/README.md

 # This is a react based list project.
+I used create-reactp-app for creating the app, prettier for formating.